General Rules for Convention Participants

 WHO NEEDS TO BE A MEMBER:

 - By Feb.
-15: All individual paper submitters and session organizers in the US and abroad must be current members of ASEEES in order to submit a proposal for the convention.
+15: All individual paper & lightning round presentation submitters and session organizers in the US and abroad must be current members of ASEEES in order to submit a proposal for the convention.

-- By April 30: All roundtable and panel participants who are in any related Slavic, East European and Eurasian studies fields in the U.S. or abroad MUST be ASEEES members upon receiving notification of proposal acceptance, which should be announced in late April.
+- By April 30: All roundtable, panel, and lightning round participants who are in any related Slavic, East European and Eurasian studies fields in the U.S. or abroad MUST be ASEEES members upon receiving notification of proposal acceptance, which should be announced in late April.
 This includes representatives of institutional members; insitutional membership does not flow down to individual representatives.

 NOTE: If you wish to have the full benefit of ASEEES membership, we strongly recommend that you become a member by Feb.
 1. Our membership is based on the calendar year and expires on Dec.
 31 no matter when you become a member in a given year.
 Learn more about membership in ASEEES